Checking Timed Bisimilarity with Virtual Clocks: Experimental Evaluation and Comparison

 We compared our tool to the only tool we know with a similar functionality, namely \textsc{Caal}.
 Nevertheless, \textsc{Caal} works on TCCS instead of TA and, therefore, we had to translate the models.
 While there might be small improvements possible, the overall outcome will not be changed by using different translations.
 Timing Measurements are always subject to noise.
 We run all measurements eleven times and took the average value to reduce the impact.

 The final threat we consider is the relatively small set of subject systems.
-The examples we have selected from community benchmarks are of a reasonable size and complexity.
+The examples from community benchmarks are of reasonable size and complexity.
 The benchmarks are often used in experiments involving analysis techniques for TA.
-However, further case studies should be considered in future.
+In future, further case studies should be considered.